Troubleshoot remote connection failures to a Windows instance

 2. In the upper-left corner of the page, select a region and resource group.地域

-• If you can connect by using Workbench but not from your local client, the remote connection port and service on the instance are working correctly.
-You must troubleshoot your local client.
+• If you can log on to the instance with Workbench but not from your local computer, the instance's remote connection port and service are working correctly.
+The issue is likely with your local client, which you must troubleshoot.

-Step 2: Check for blackhole notifications
+Step 2: Check for blackhole filtering notifications

 Step 3: Check ports and security groups